mosi-sol/Mosi-Math/Millennum-Question/readme.md

 ---

 ## Additions:
-Every time can to multiply 7 (1+2+4 "first row sum") to the first number of second row, the answer is the same of sum of second row.
+- Every time can to multiply 7 (1+2+4 "first row sum") to the first number of second row, the answer is the same of sum of second row.
 (Always)
+- I want to spending time for first rows, because thats like [collatz conjector](https://github.com/mosi-sol/Mosi-Math/tree/main/3n%2B1(collatz%20conjecture)) root.
+I try to finding the leaf of each number (using my reverse code).